autonomousvision/tuplan_garage/README.md

 You can find exemplary shells scripts in `/scripts/simulation/`

 ## Contact
-If you have any questions or suggestions, please feel free to open an issue or contact us (kashyap.chitta@uni-tuebingen.de).
+If you have any questions or suggestions, please feel free to open an issue or contact us (daniel.dauner@uni-tuebingen.de).

 ## Citation